brandonm1026/Class-24-Activity/docs/info.md

 Explain how your project works
 It adds binary inputs.
 It takes three inputs and outputs two.
 A Sum and a Carry.
 ## How to test
+You can connect Two LEDs to Output 1 and Output 2 and see if it matches the Truth table.
 Explain how to use your project
 ALUs and CPUs use One bit full adders to do math in binary.